KIJV

 KIJV (1340 AM) is a radio station licensed to serve Huron, South Dakota.
-The station is owned by Performance Radio and licensed to Dakota Communications, Ltd and airs a Hot AC music format.
+The station is owned by Carolyn and Doyle Becker, through licensee Riverfront Broadcasting, LLC, and airs a Hot AC music format.

-The station was assigned the KIJV call letters by the Federal Communications Commission.
+The station was assigned the KIJV call sign by the Federal Communications Commission.

-Notable on-air personalities include Gary Outlaw, Ted "the Bear" Richards, Shawn Martin, JJ McKay, Dennis Harrington, Dave Sanders, and syndicated host Delilah Rene.

 Ownership

 In December 2003, Dakota Communications Ltd. (Duane Butt, president) reached an agreement to acquire this station and KZNC from Three Eagles Communications as part of a two-station deal for a reported $400,000.
 Dakota Communications has operated Huron's other two licensed radio stations, KOKK and KJRV-FM, since 1975.

-August 2013 KIJV dropped its Oldies format in favor for Hot Adult Contemporary.
+In August 2013, KIJV dropped its Oldies format in favor for Hot Adult Contemporary.
 Dakota Communications had previously operated a Hot AC format in the Huron market before moving KXLG to the Watertown, South Dakota market.

+Effective December 31, 2022, Dakota Communications sold KIJV, sister stations KJRV and KOKK, and translator K237EL to Riverfront Broadcasting for $255,000.

 History

 KIJV began broadcasting June 30, 1947, as a Mutual affiliate (supplemented by transcriptions from NBC) on 1340 kHz with 250 W power.
 The first program featured civic officials and musicians from Huron College.
 The station was owned by the James Valley Broadcast Company.

+In the 1960s, the station wanted to upgrade from 250 watts to 500 watts.
+The upgrade would prove problematic, because of CFSL in Weyburn, Saskatchewan, then on the same frequency.

+Eventually, CFSL deleted its allotment on 1340, moving to 1190.
+The move allowed KIJV to upgrade its power, eventually to 1,000 watts.